zhuje/plugins/docs/prometheus/cue-sdk/filter.md

-# Filter Builder
+# Prometheus Filter Builder

-The Filter builder helps generating a filter, a.k.a a labels matcher expression.
+This libary helps generating a filter, a.k.a a labels matcher expression.

 ## Usage